Posted on December 1, 2017 in Teen Substance Abuse

 - Trouble urinating

 These symptoms may be caused by the abuse of other drugs and medications as well.
 Seek medical attention right away if you are concerned that your teen may be experiencing an overdose.
+Additionally, help your teen get treatment, if needed, before their abuse of over-the-counter medication worsens.

 Struggling with drug or alcohol addiction?